-Questions and answers: Barnsley Building Society transfer of equity
+Common questions relating to Barnsley Building Society transfer of equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and give details of the amount?

-Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?
+Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been formalised?

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold properties
+Transfer of Equity Conveyancing for Leasehold titles

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects